 Graphing and transformations - how to sketch transformed curves; asymptote behaviour.

-Vectors - scalar and vector products, equations of lines and planes, angle and distance formulae.
+Vectors - scalar products, projections, equations of lines and planes, and angle and distance formulae.
+MF27 does provide the vector-product component formula.

 Probability distributions - setting up binomial and normal models, continuity correction, conditions for approximation.